vmware-tanzu/function-buildpacks-for-knative/CONTRIBUTING.md

 If we break down what the `--builder` flag entains, it runs the builder provided against our code.
 This builder could be our provided URL _or_ a local path for an experimental builder.

+### Working with the packages in the repository

+The `invokers` layer is the lowest level package.
+They have no dependencies and are the "invokers" of the function.
+They are responsible for running the function and exposing the function's port.
+They are also responsible for setting up the environment variables that the function will need to run.

+An abstraction level above, `buildpacks` uses `invokers` as a dependency along with bundling other dependencies.
+The `buildpacks` layer is responsible for taking the function code and bundling it with the invoker.
+It is also responsible for setting up the environment variables that the function will need to run.

+Lastly, at the highest level, the `builder` references the `buildpacks` by URI and SHA as an aggregator.
+The `builder` is responsible for aggregating the buildpacks and invokers into a single image that can be used to build functions.

+Each layer has a branch for each language we support.
+For example, the python invoker for version 0.0.1 will have a branch python-invoker/v0.0.x where we develop and patch that version.
+The same goes for the buildpacks and builder.
+The builder will have a branch for each version of the builder.
+For example, the builder for version 0.0.1 will have a branch builder/v0.0.x where we work all patches of that version.

+If you want to work on a new version of any package you can create a new branch for that version from main.
+For example, if you want to work on the builder for version 0.1.0 you can create a branch builder/v0.1.x from main.
+If you want to work on a new version of the python invoker you can create a branch python-invoker/v0.1.x from main.
+If you want to work on a new version of the python buildpack you can create a branch python-buildpack/v0.1.x from main.

+On the other hand, if you want to extend or patch a specific version of a package, you can check the branch of that specific version (for minor and major versions), and work on that branch.
+When you are ready to cut a new release follow [these instructions](https://github.com/vmware-tanzu/function-buildpacks-for-knative/tree/main/builder#cut-a-builder-release) after your changes are merged and the tests pass in the branch you are extending.

 ## Layers Explained

 The function-buildpacks-for-knative project is organized into "layers" that sum into our functions experience.
 These layers create an image that can be used to deploy a FaaS experience in a few short commands.